podedra92/blog/docs/learning/docs/this-blog.md

 **GitHub Pages:**

-For free hosting its great, can't complain too much, and for such a small blog its fine!
+For free hosting its great, can't complain too much, and for such a small blog its fine!<br/>
 A potential drawback is the repository containing the blog must be Public, unless you're using github pro or enterprise.

 This isn't really an issue for me though!